Quasigroup: Universal algebra

 In other words: Multiplication and division in either order, one after the other, on the same side by the same element, have no net effect.

-Hence if (Q, ∗) is a quasigroup according to the first definition, then (Q, ∗, \, /) is the same quasigroup in the sense of universal algebra.
+Hence if (Q, ∗) is a quasigroup according to the definition of the previous section, then (Q, ∗, \, /) is the same quasigroup in the sense of universal algebra.
 And vice versa: if (Q, ∗, \, /) is a quasigroup according to the sense of universal algebra, then (Q, ∗) is a quasigroup according to the first definition.